Is Orange Cat Behavior Real? The Truth Behind the TikTok Trend

 Your TikTok algorithm would like you to think so, but the experts weigh in.

-But, given that Sophie and Mufasa were both feral before they came into my life, attributing their behavior to their orange-ness feels like a stretch.
+But, given that these cats were both feral before they came into my life, attributing their behavior to their orange-ness feels like a stretch.
 After all, causation and correlation are not the same thing.
-While I might prefer the story that their shared hostility toward me was caused by the color of their fur, as opposed to their time on the streets or my own behavior, that doesn’t make it true.
+While I might prefer the story that their shared hostility towards me was caused by the color of their fur, that doesn’t make it true.
+Is “orange cat behavior” real or not?

 What is orange cat behavior?

-The trend of “orange cat behavior” has taken off on TikTok and other social media platforms in the last few years, especially when these cats do something endearingly goofy, like climb to a place in the house they can’t get down from or awkwardly pose on furniture.
-Orange cat behavior can be silly, chaotic, friendly, or all of the above, suggesting that these felines are just a little more … everything — truly a horse (or rather, cat) of a different color.
+The trend of “orange cat behavior” has taken off on TikTokopens in new tab and other social media platforms in the last few years, especially when these cats do something endearingly goofy — like climbing to a place in the house where they can’t get down or awkwardly posing on furniture.
+Orange cat behavior, in these instances, is seen as silly, chaotic, friendly, or all of the above, suggesting that these felines are just a little more… everything!
+Truly a horse (or rather, a cat) of a different color.

-Their bright coats often lead people to ascribe similarly bright personalities to orange cats, whether more affectionate and outgoing or just more prone to adventurous — or, let’s face it, dumb — mistakes.
+Orange cats’ bright coats often lead people to ascribe similarly bright personalities to orange cats, casting them as more affectionate and outgoing, or just more prone to adventurous — or, let’s face it, silly — mistakes.
 Some people think orange cats are more prone to cases of the zoomies, risky behaviors, and general tomfoolery.
-And while it’s easy to judge a book by its cover (or, in this case, a cat by their color), it’s rarely accurate.

 “If anything, [the orange cat behavior phenomenon] is a great example of how good people are at finding patterns where they don’t actually exist,” cat behaviorist Kristiina Wilsonopens in new tab tells Kinship.
 “They hear or decide that orange cats act a certain way, and when they do, the person makes note of it.
 But all the times they don’t act that way, their brains don’t really file the information away.”